Pelicador/SQL-Data-Warehouse-Project/README.md

    - Validates referential integrity between fact and dimension tables
    - Confirms relationships in the data model

+This data warehouse project demonstrates a comprehensive approach to data integration and analytics.
+By following the Medallion Architecture and implementing robust data quality checks, the solution provides reliable business intelligence capabilities for a retail company selling bikes and related products.
+The scalable design ensures that additional data sources can be integrated in the future, and the standardized naming conventions make the system maintainable and understandable for all stakeholders.

 ---
 ## 📂 Repository Structure
 ```